 Yesterday, I sold my iPad Pro for good.
-I don’t plan on buying another one anytime soon.
-From now on, I will rely on my MacBook Pro for everything, from coding to writing, from designing to blogging.
+I am not going to buy another one anytime soon.
+From now on, I will stick to my good old MacBook Pro for everything, from coding to writing, from designing to blogging.

-If you have been following my blog, you know I have been an avid iPad Pro fan for years.
-As a minimalist and slow traveler, my priority is always reducing my belongings to the bare minimum.
-Carrying around two devices –the tablet and the laptop– was difficult to justify.
+If you follow my blog, you know I’ve been an avid iPad Pro fan for years.
+As a minimalist and slow traveler, I am always looking at ways of reducing my belongings to the bare minimum.
+Carrying two devices with me –a tablet and a laptop– was difficult to justify.

-Yes, you could argue that the iPad Pro was more useful for reading, browsing the web, or writing, while the MacBook Pro was better for more serious stuff (like coding).
+Yes, you could argue that the iPad Pro was better for reading, casual browsing, or writing, and the MacBook Pro was the go-to tool for serious stuff (like coding).
 But convenience does not equal necessity.
+I didn’t truly need the iPad.

-The fact is, I have tried to use an iPad Pro as my only working device for three years.
+I tried to use an iPad Pro as my one and only working device for three years.
 As an entrepreneur and multipotentialite, I do lots of different things, so I started to explore the possibilities of using the iPad Pro for:

-I even tried to work on it for an entire week without touching my laptop to find out if the iPad could replace it.
+I even tried to work only with my iPad Pro for an entire week, without my laptop, to find out if the iPad could replace it.

 But why was I trying so hard?
 Why not using my laptop?